-Pre-shared Key.
-Enter the key shared by the Router and your other network devices.
+Passphrase.
+Enter the Passphrase shared by the Router and your other network devices.
 It must have 8-63 characters.

 Key Renewal.
 Enter the Key Renewal period, which tells the Router how often it should change encryption keys.

 When you have finished making changes to this screen, click the Save Settings button to save the changes, or click the Cancel Changes button to undo your changes.
 For more information, click Help.